Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Psychological and psychiatric disorders

-Please know that any illness or injury that stops you from working, whether physical or mental, can qualify for a TPD payout.
-Find out for free if you are eligible by calling our friendly insurance claim lawyers now on 1800 700 125.
+Any illness or injury that stops you from working, whether physical or mental, can qualify for a TPD payout.

 In Australia, most TPD insurance cover is through a super fund.
-As a result, an insurance provider deposits the funds into your superannuation account when you win a superannuation insurance payout.
-Hence, your balance will increase, (not decrease), when you have a successful TPD claim.
+Consequently, the insurance provider deposits the funds into a superannuation account when you win a superannuation insurance payout.
+Hence, your account balance will increase (not decrease) when you have a successful TPD claim.

 Generally, Centrelink entitlements are not impacted when you get a TPD payout if the funds remain in your super fund account until you reach preservation age.
 However, if you choose to withdraw money from your TPD compensation, this could impact Centrelink payments.